Archive

 5 continue

-In Fortran the I/O is specified in the language syntax while in C like languages it is a runtime library call involving a string whose contents are interpreted at runtime.
-I decided to to ignore I/O statements by skipping to the end of line (Fortran is line oriented).
+In Fortran the I/O is specified in the language syntax, while in C like languages it is a runtime library call involving a string whose contents are interpreted at runtime.
+I decided to ignore I/O statements by skipping to the end of line (Fortran is line oriented).

 Then the number of keywords hit me, around 190.
-Even with the simplifications I had made writing a Fortran lexer looked like it would be a lot of work; some of the keywords only had this status when followed by a = and I kept uncovering new issues.
+Even with the simplifications, I had made writing a Fortran lexer look like it would be a lot of work; some of the keywords only had this status when followed by a = and I kept uncovering new issues.
 Cutting and pasting somebody else’s lexer would probably also involve a lot of work.

 The Open Fortran Parser looked very interesting.
-It was designed to be used as a parsing skeleton that could be used to produce tools that processed source and already contained hooks that output diagnostic output when each language production was reduced during a parse.
-Tests showed that it did a good job of parsing the source I had, although there was one vendor extension used quiet often (an not documented in their manual).
-The tool source, in Java, looked straightforward to follow and it was obvious where my code needed to be added.
+It was designed to be used as a parsing skeleton that could be used to produce tools that processed source, and already contained hooks that output diagnostic output when each language production was reduced during a parse.
+Tests showed that it did a good job of parsing the source I had, although there was one vendor extension used quite often (and not documented in their manual).
+The tool source, in Java, looked straightforward to follow, and it was obvious where my code needed to be added.
 This tool was exactly what I needed 🙂

 Does the Climategate code produce reliable output?